ROBOTIS-GIT/emanual/docs/kr/platform/manipulator_h/introduction.md

 ## [SimpleIK](#simpleik)

-`Warning` Use of this example may pose safety risks.
+**WARNING** : Use of this example may pose safety risks.
 When testing the example keep a safe distance while able to cut power off in case of undesired operation.
 {: .notice--warning}

 - Allows operation of end effector’s pose via position(X, Y, Z) and orientation(Roll, Pitch, Yaw).
 The keys for SimpleIK are q, w, e, r, t, y and a, s ,d ,f, g, h.